carloscastillom/Travel_app/README.md

 https://pixabay.com/api/docs/

+bring the actual picture? how to do it. make it cooler

-clone the project that have already all the server set up
+clone the project that have already all the server set up.

 Start by duplicating your project 3 weather app.
 Once duplicated, change the new project’s name to make certain you're not overwriting your old project.
 We are going to build off this project as a foundation.